 Can Meniscus Tears Heal Without Surgery

 When you first started reading this you were likely reading to see if your tear could heal on its own — without the need for surgery.
 In a very small group of people that can happen.
-Meniscus tears that heal themselves tend to be traumatic tears which occur at the same time you tear your Anterior Cruciate Ligament, or ACL.
-Otherwise most tears will not heal unless they are sutured back together.
+Meniscus tears that heal themselves tend to be traumatic tears which occur at the same time you tear your Anterior Cruciate Ligament or ACL.
+Otherwise, most tears do not heal unless they are sutured back together.

 Bottom Line: The meniscus serves a very important function within our knee.
-If the meniscus is torn, it can not serve to protect your knee from developing osteoarthritis.
+When a meniscus tears, it will not serve to protect your knee from developing osteoarthritis.
 Many tears are now repairable with modern techniques.
 If these repairs are successful at restoring the integrity of the meniscus, then you may not go on to suffer the consequences of an arthritic knee.